dps923/winter2020/topics/how-to-new-app-tvc.md

 The contents of the array can be simple `Int`s or `String`s, but most often the array elements will be objects that are based on a custom class.

 > For example,
 > Assume that we have a custom class for a "Product".
-Its source code is elsewhere (maybe in a `DomainClasses.swift` source code file.)
+Its source code is elsewhere (maybe in a `DataModelClasses.swift` source code file.)
 > It will have properties for identifier, name, price, and probably some others.
 > A collection of Product objects - as an array - can be a data source for a table view.